Visyond/website-hugo/site/content/features/interactive-presentations.md

 ---
 title: Interactive Presentations
-topTitle: Create And Securely Share Powerful Interactive Presentations
+topTitle: Create and Securely Share Powerful Interactive Presentations
 topSubTitle: >-
   Visyond’s Interactive Slides are an elegant way to present data from your spreadsheets - information is always up to date, as each slide automatically